tejaswibteggihalli/Chess_bot_complete/README.md

 # SlowFish - A python based chess engine

 A Python chess engine and GUI built by following Eddie Sharick's "Chess Engine in Python" tutorial series, with additional custom features and bug fixes.

 It takes ~30 sec to make each move - hence the name.
-I would say it's playing strength is quite bad - <1000 elo.
+I would say it's playing strength is quite bad it would be <800 elo.

 ## Features